Rapid multi-mode trapped-ion laser cooling in a phase-stable standing wave: Experimental system

 For cryogenic ion trap experiments, light is delivered to the integrated waveguides via a 14-channel fiber V-groove array (VGA) populated with single-mode (SM) fibers for both UV and visible/NIR wavelengths.
 The VGA and trap chip are aligned to each other and mutually attached to a common carrier PCB in a fashion compatible with both cooling and thermal cycling to the 4.8 K experimental operation temperature, as well as UV delivery without photodamage.
-Further details on the full device layout and packaging are provided in the Methods.
+In this work, all $\lambda=729$, $854$, and $866$~nm light is delivered through the integrated channels.
+The integrated SW and RW $\lambda=397$~nm paths are used for SW and RW cooling beam delivery for EIT experiments.
+Photoionization to load the trap utilizes the integrated $\lambda=422$~nm path and a free-space $\lambda=375$~nm beam.
+A free-space $\bm{\hat \sigma}_+$-polarized $\lambda=397$~nm beam is used for state preparation and as the EIT pump beam, and a free-space $\bm{\hat \pi}$-polarized beam for RW Doppler cooling and readout.
+Further details on the full device layout and packaging are provided in the Appendix.